How Do You Define Recovery?

 Defining recovery is difficult because it is a personal process unique to each person in recovery.

-Recovery is your personal progress of learning to live a life of fulfillment without the need or obsession to use drugs or alcohol.
-The path you take each day to find fulfillment in a multitude of areas in your life.
+Recovery is your progress in learning to live a life of fulfillment without the need or obsession to use drugs or alcohol.
+The path you take each day to find satisfaction in a multitude of areas in your life.
 It is never complete and always evolving.
-Living life in recovery is your personal process for positive change, personal reflection, and happiness.
+Living life in recovery is your process for positive change, personal reflection, and happiness.